-Hello friends, Today I will tell you a method on how to create a calendar in Excel.
+I will tell you a method on how to create a calendar in Excel.
 You can create a calendar in Microsoft Excel 2013, 2010 and 2007.
-I will share a code which you can import and get the calendar in Excel.
+I will share a code that you can import and get the calendar in Excel.
 This method is working and all these codes are legal.
-You can use these code and start creating a calendar in Excel.
+You can use this code and start creating a calendar in Excel.
 You can even do calculations on your calendar.
 Users can automatically calculate the data.

 Microsoft Excel is one of the most known software out there.
 It is used by both professional as well as casual users.
-This is because Microsoft has the most features in its class.
-Not only that but since it is a Microsoft software, it comes pre-installed in Windows which gave it even more popularity.
+It is because Microsoft has the most features in its class.
+Not only that but since it is a Microsoft software, it comes pre-installed in Windows, which gave it even more popularity.

-There are many things which can be done in Excel apart from making spreadsheets.
+Many things can be done in Excel, apart from making spreadsheets.
 And today, we are here with a similar tutorial.
 In this tutorial, we will be teaching you how to create a calendar in excel.
 This tutorial will work in 2007, 2010 and 2013 versions of Microsoft Excel.

 Benefits of using Excel